brackendev/SwiftPlayground-Pharo/README.md

 #### ▪️ Dictionary class extension: `asSwiftDictionary`

+Returns a string representation of a Swift object from a Pharo dictionary.
 Currently only handles one depth of booleans, numbers, and strings.

 ```smalltalk
 (Dictionary newFrom: {(1 -> 2). ('A' -> 3).
 (4 -> 'B').
 (5 -> true). (false -> 'C'). ('D' -> 'E')})  asSwiftDictionary.